arielcarrera/test-infinispan-wildfly10/README.md

-# wildfly10-infinispan-test
+# test-infinispan-wildfly10
-A quick start test service for wildfly container with infinspan & ejb
+A quick start test project to test infinispan subsystem configuration in wildfly 10 and wildfly 8

 ## Install